 2. Can I negotiate a broker fee?

 Broker fees are negotiable, and it doesn’t hurt to try.
 If the market isn’t super competitive, you can always try and negotiate the fee lower.
+If you are hiring your own broker you can set the terms with them.
 If the apartment is popular and many people want it, negotiating the fee is probably not the best idea.
 The broker will go with the applicant who is willing to pay the highest fee.

 3. Is there a limit on how much a broker can charge?